Transient Conduction 1D

-Analyze transient heat conduction using the one-term approximation for plane walls, long cylinders, and spheres.
+Analyze transient heat conduction using the one-term approximation (Heisler charts) for plane walls, long cylinders, and spheres.

 Material Properties